PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-learnerIdris/README.md

 ## Setup Instructions

-Before you begin this assignment, please make sure you have the following installed:
+Before you begin to run this project, please make sure you have the following installed:

 1. **MongoDB Community Edition** - [Installation Guide](https://www.mongodb.com/docs/manual/administration/install-community/)
 2. **MongoDB Shell (mongosh)** - This is included with MongoDB Community Edition